Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/README.md

 <a href="./Hardware/Stage_4.md#Event-trace-considerations"> Event Trace Considerations</a>
 </td>
 <td>
-This method explains how to use the XSDB-based flow to perform event trace analysis on anAI Engine design.<br />
+This method explains how to use the XSDB-based flow to perform event trace analysis on an AI Engine design.<br />
 <a href="./Hardware/Stage_4.md#Event-Trace-Choice-Considerations">&nbsp; &nbsp; &nbsp; - Event Trace Choice Considerations</a> <br />
 <a href="./Hardware/Stage_4.md#Number-of-Event-Trace-Streams-Methodology">&nbsp; &nbsp; &nbsp; - Number of Event Trace Streams Methodology</a> <br />
 <a href="./Hardware/Stage_4.md#Event-Trace-Limitations">&nbsp; &nbsp; &nbsp; - Event Trace Limitations</a> <br />